*This content was translated by AI.

 Japanese slugger Munetaka Murakami (26, Chicago White Sox) is displaying a home run pace that can only be described as truly insane.

-On the 25th (Korean time), Murakami started at third in the batting order and first base in the 2026 MLB regular-season home game against the Washington Nationals at Rate Field in Chicago, Illinois, USA.
-He went 1-for-3 with 1 RBI, 1 walk, 1 strikeout, and 1 run scored, leading the White Sox to a 5-4 victory.
+On the 25th (Korean time), Murakami started at third in the batting order and first base in the home game against the Washington Nationals at Rate Field in Chicago, Illinois, USA, during the 2026 MLB regular season.
+He went 1-for-3 with one RBI, one walk, one strikeout, and one run scored, leading the White Sox to a 5-4 victory.

 As a result, Murakami's regular-season statistics stand at a .256 batting average (90 at-bats, 23 hits), 11 home runs, 20 RBIs, 25 walks, 36 strikeouts, a .398 on-base percentage, a .622 slugging percentage, and an OPS (on-base plus slugging) of 1.020 across 26 games.

 Though he recorded only a single hit, it was packed with value.
-With the White Sox trailing 0-1 in the bottom of the 4th inning, Murakami lifted a low outside changeup from Miles Mikolas over the center-field wall.
-The ball, traveling 415 feet at 104 mph, became his 11th home run of the season.
+With the White Sox trailing 0-1 in the bottom of the 4th, Murakami lifted a low outside changeup from Miles Mikolas over the center-field wall.
+The ball, traveling at 104 mph (approximately 167.4 km/h) for 415 feet (approximately 126 meters), became his 11th home run of the season.

-With this home run, Murakami tied Jordan Alvarez of the Houston Astros for first place overall in the MLB in home runs.
+With this home run, Murakami tied Jordan Alvarez of the Houston Astros for first place overall in MLB home runs.

-The home run, coming just one day after his consecutive-game home run streak ended at five, drew even more applause.
-Murakami had attracted attention by hitting home runs in five consecutive games starting from the the 18th game against the Athletics.
+The home run received even more applause as it came just one day after his consecutive-game home run streak ended at five.
+Murakami drew attention by hitting home runs in five consecutive games starting from the game against the Athletics on the 18th.

-As a player not known for strong contact hitting, there were concerns about a slump once his consecutive home run streak ended.
-However, he silenced those worries with a technically sound swing that cleared the center-field wall, earning renewed applause.
+As a player not known for strong contact hitting, concerns arose about a slump once his consecutive home run streak ended.
+However, he silenced doubts with a technically sound swing that cleared the center-field wall, earning renewed applause.

-Meanwhile, the White Sox also rode the momentum to secure the victory.
+Meanwhile, the White Sox also capitalized on their momentum to secure the win.
 Both teams, utilizing bullpen days, engaged in a fierce scoring battle.
-After giving up a home run to Murakami, the Nationals still managed to score two runs in the top of the 5th inning on three walks and a single, taking a 3-1 lead.
+After giving up a home run to Murakami, the Nationals still managed to score two runs in the top of the 5th on three walks and a single, taking a 3-1 lead.

 However, in the bottom of the 6th with two outs and runners on second and third, Colson Montgomery's RBI single to right field tied the game.
 In the bottom of the 7th with no outs and runners on first and second, Tristan Peters' bunt single also tied the score at 3-3.
 Washington pitcher Riley Cornelio fielded the bunt and made a throwing error to first base, allowing the tying run.

 Following that, Andrew Benintendi hit a sacrifice fly to center field for an RBI, giving the White Sox a 4-3 lead.
 The Nationals responded in the top of the 8th when Brady House hit a home run to left-center field, tying the game at 4-4.
-But the dramatic comeback was completed in the bottom of the 8th with one out and runners on second and third, as Sam Antonacci's sacrifice fly to left field drove in the go-ahead run.
+But in the bottom of the 8th with one out and runners on second and third, Sam Antonacci's sacrifice fly to left field for an RBI completed the dramatic comeback victory.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>